yukonta/EasyStyle/README.md

 8) Send the command /start to the Telegram-bot
 9) Follow the instructions in the dialog: The Telegram-bot will show 6 buttons.
 Four buttons - for transfering available styles, the fifth button - for transfering your own style and the last button you can press if you don't want to continue.

-Then  the bot will offer to send images - 1 for transfering one of the available styles or 2 for transfering you own style (first it offers to send the content-image, then it offers to enter the style-image).
+Then  the bot will offer to send images - one for transfering the available style or two for transfering you own style (first it offers to send the content-image, then it offers to enter the style-image).
 Then you have to wait - about 1 minute while transfering available style or 10 minutes while transfering you own style (the program must train the neural net).

 Then the bot will give you the styled image (the style is superimposed on the content).